RahulRmCoder/AI-Text-Processing-Application/README.md

 2. Modify the `RewriteSerializer` in `serializers.py` to validate the new styles
 3. Test with the Groq API to ensure it can handle the new style requests

+### Timezone Settings
+- The application displays timestamps in your local timezone
+- You can modify the timezone in `settings.py` using the `TIME_ZONE` setting

 ## Deployment

 For production deployment: